Open-independent, open-locating-dominating sets: structural aspects of some classes of graphs: Introduction

 \section{Introduction}

-Consider the situation where a graph $G$ models a facility or a multiprocessor network with limited-range detection devices (sensing for example, movement, heat or size) placed at chosen vertices of $G$.
+Consider the situation where a graph $G$ models a facility or a multiprocessor network with limited-range detection devices (sensing for example, movement, heat or size) that are placed at chosen vertices of $G$.
 The purpose of these devices is to detect and precisely identify the location of an intruder such as a thief, saboteur, vandal, fire or faulty processor that may suddenly be present at any vertex.

-As it is costly to install and maintain detection devices it is logical to determine the locations of the minimum number of devices that can, between them, precisely determine an intruder at any location.
+As it is costly to install and maintain such devices it is logical to determine the locations of the minimum number of devices that can, between them, precisely determine an intruder at any location.
 This challenge is often called a \emph{location-detection} or an \emph{identification} problem and has been well-studied \cite{honkala2004locating,laifenfeld2009joint,ray2004robust}.
 This objective is adopted throughout the present article.
 Sometimes such a device can determine if an intruder is in its neighborhood but cannot detect if the intruder is at its own location.
-In this case, it is required to find a so-called, \emph{open-locating-dominating} vertex subset $S$, which is a dominating set of $G$, such that every vertex in $G$ has at least one neighbor in $S$, and no two vertices in $G$ have the same set of neighbors in $S$.
+In this case, it is required to find a so-called, \emph{open-locating-dominating} vertex subset $S$ (an $OLD$-set for short), which is a dominating set of $G$, such that every vertex in $G$ has at least one neighbor in $S$, and no two vertices in $G$ have the same set of neighbors in $S$.
 When a device may be prevented from detecting an intruder at its own location, it is necessary to install another device in its neighborhood.
 A natural way to analyze such situations is to make use of open neighborhood sets which may have useful additional properties, such as being open-independent, dominating, open-dominating or open-locating-dominating.
-These terms and those in the next paragraph are made more precise later in this section.
+A set $S$ is \emph{open-independent} if every member of $S$ has at most one neighbor in $S$.
+The other terms and those in the next paragraph are made more precise later in this section.

 An alternative case arises when a device can determine if the intruder is either at its own location or is in the neighborhood of its location, but which actual location cannot be detected, and furthermore, each detector cannot be located in the range of any other due to possible signal interference.
-Such situations can potentially be analyzed via independent, locating-dominating sets.
+Such situations can potentially be analyzed via independent, locating-dominating sets \cite{slater2018}.